bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, A Few More Variables." />
 </p>

-We&apos;re going to need a few more variables to get before we get started with our next click handler.
+<p>We&apos;re going to need a few more variables to get before we get started with our
+next click handler.
 Okay, here are a few more variables that we need.
 We need to know the leftPosition and set it to 0.
-We need a counter, and then we want to set the slider.style.width to the totalWidth.
+We need a counter, and then we want to set the slider.style.width to the totalWidth.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 381. set slider style width to total width (229) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">